SvetlinDimitrov/TrackerWebAppProject/README.md

 - [Postman Collection](https://documenter.getpostman.com/view/26519722/2s9Ykhh4Qv): This collection includes all the API endpoints with example requests and responses.
 You can import this collection into Postman to explore and test the API.

 - Swagger Documentation: The API also includes Swagger documentation, which provides an interactive interface for exploring the API.
 You can access the Swagger UI at `/swagger-ui.html` endpoint when you run the application.
+**Note:** There were some issues with the Swagger UI.
+The exception message inaccurately states that the app throws a stack trace, which is not the case.
+Due to additional problems with Swagger, it is recommended to use Postman instead.

 ## Installation